 Automotive Collision Repair

-The Automotive Collision Repair program is designed to prepare qualified graduates for entry-level employment in the collision repair industry.
+The Automotive Collision Repair program emphasizes I-CAR Pro Level 1 Non-Structural Certification, which prepares qualified graduates for entry-level employment in the collision repair industry.
 The program provides students with skills necessary for employment as an automotive body/frame and refinishing technician.
-Students successfully completing the curriculum described below will meet all requirements for the Associate of Applied Science degree.
+Students successfully completing the curriculum described below will meet all requirements for the Automotive Collision Repair Basic Skills Certificate.

-Body and Frame skills consists of vehicle structural design, measuring systems, manufacturer specifications, vehicle control points, build tolerance, metallurgy, steering and suspension, automotive electrical service and repair, writing thorough and accurate damage reports.
-Refinishing skills consists of surface preparation, refinish materials, compressed air equipment maintenance and repair, HVLP refinishing equipment maintenance, repair and gun adjustments, color and texture matching through manufacturer variance program, refinish and blend techniques, tinting colors, polishing, compounding, masking for spot, panel and overall refinishing, laying out graphics, pin-striping and basic air brush techniques.
+I-CAR automotive body and frame skills consists of vehicle structural design, mig-welding body components, measuring systems, manufacturer specifications, vehicle control points, build tolerance, metallurgy, steering and suspension identification, basic automotive electrical service and repair, and basic estimating principles.
+Automotive refinishing skills consists of surface preparation, refinish materials, pneumatic tools usage, maintenance, and repair, HVLP paint gun spray pattern adjustments within industry standard down-draft paint booths, color and texture matching through manufacturer variance program, refinish and blend techniques, color tinting, polishing, compounding, spot, panel, and overall refinishing, graphic lay-out, pin-striping, and basic air brush techniques.